-OBJECTIVE Managing and mitigating effects on known occurrences of endangered and threatened species.
-INDICATOR Annual review of NSDNR's Significant Species and Habitats Database and other species status lists.
-TARGET Complete annual review of NSDNR's Significant Species and Habitats Database, and other species status lists, and implement appropriate management activities where necessary.
-2017 Update The Significant Habitat database is updated each year by the provincial Department of Natural Resources and provided to PHP to be used in forest management planning activities.
-The 2017 Significant Habitat database maintained by NSDNR contains 33,221 ha of significant species habitats potentially affected by forest management activities on PHP's landbase.
-The significant species identified in the 2017 data are categorized into the following: Migratory Bird 259 ha Moose Wintering 5 Species of Concern 1 Species at Risk 2 species status and appropriate
+OBJECTIVE Managing and mitigating effects on known threatened species. occurrences of endangered and INDICATOR Annual review of NSDLF's Significant Species and Habitats Database and other species status lists. and Habitats [VARIANCE None allowed tabase, and other species status lists, and opriate management activities where 2018 Update The Significant Habitat database is updated each year by the provincial Department of Lands & Forestry and provided to PHP to be used in forest management planning activities.
+The 2018 Significant Habitat database maintained by NSDLF contains 31,028 ha of significant species habitats potentially affected by forest management activities on PHP's landbase.
+The areas identified in the 2018 data are categorized into the following: Migratory Bird 26 Moose Wintering 5,6 Species at Risk 3,2 Species of Concern 1,5 r species status and appropriate

-Moose (Mainland population) - Endanaered
+Moose (Mainland population) - Endangered

 "The native population of moose in Nova Scotia is limited to approximately 1000 individuals in isolated sub-populations across the mainland.
 The population has declined by at least 20% over the past 30 years with much greater reductions in distribution and population size over more than 200 years, despite extensive hunting closures since the 1930's.
-The decline is not well understood but involves a complex of threats including: over harvesting, illegal hunting, climate change, parasitic brainworm, increased road access to moose habitat, spread of white-tailed deer, very high levels of cadmium, deficiencies in cobalt and possibly an unknown viral disease.
+The decline is not well understood but involves a complex of threats including: over harvesting, illegal hunting, climate change, parasitic brainworm, increased road access to moose habitat, spread of white-tailed deer, very high levels of cadmium, deficiencies in cobalt and possibly an unknown viral disease